storemalt/symfony-playground/README.md

 #### Homepage

 1. Create a new Controller with an index action
-2. Create a route for the index action at the `/` path
+2. Create a route in `routes.yaml` for the index action at the `/` path
 3. Create a new twig template in `templates/`
 4. Make the twig template extend `base.html.twig`
 5. Make the index action render the new template